 Glenn has been a member of many Government advisory committees and an active member of the National Aged Care Alliance.
 He became Chair of Alzheimer’s Disease International in April 2015 and is an independent Board Member of Parkinson’s Australia.

-Andrew is married to Karen and they have two grown up sons with three grand children.
+Mike is married to Jill and they have two grown up sons with three grand children.